-The most important identification concern is that our estimates could capture a preexisting trend associated with Enfranchised that occurs regardless of regime type.
+The most important identification concern is that our estimates could capture a pre-existing trend associated with Enfranchised that occurs regardless of regime type.
 To rule this out, we follow the standard procedure and check whether enfranchisement can explain electrification before democratization (when it should not).
-Comparable information for the period prior to 1996 does not exist, as apartheid-era census data from the early 1990s are incomplete.13 For this reason we use Night-Light as an alternative dependent variable.
+Comparable information for the period prior to 1996 does not exist, as apartheid-era census data from the early 1990s are incomplete.
+For this reason we use Nightlight as an alternative dependent variable.
 This has two important advantages.
-First, Night-Light is based on an entirely independent data source with complete records covering all of South Africa.
+First, Nightlight is based on an entirely independent data source with complete records covering all of South Africa.
 As such, the images function as an additional source of data that we use to corroborate our findings.
-Second, the satellite images are publicly available as annual composites from 1992, so they provide information about electrification in the years prior to democracy.
+Second, the satellite images are publicly available as annual composites from 1992, so they provide information about electrification in the years prior to democratization.

-Panel A in table 2 replicates the models in table 1 using changes in the share of lit pixels during 1996-2001 as the dependent variable.
-The coefficients of interest are statistically significant and stable across specifications, but magnitudes are smaller than with census data: the estimated effect of an increase in the share of newly enfranchised voters by 1 percentage point ranges from .06 to .09.
-One standard deviation in the share of nonwhite voters leads to a maximum 1.7 permay also result in bias.
-The fact that these controls do not alter the pattern of results is reassuring.
+Panel (a) in Table 2 replicates the models in Table 1 using changes in the share of lit pixels during 1996-2001 as the dependent variable.
+The coefficients of interest are statistically significant and stable across specifications, but magnitudes are smaller than with census data: the estimated effect of an increase in the share of newly enfranchised voters by one percentage point ranges from .06 to .09.
+One standard deviation in the share of non-white voters leads to a maximum 1.7 percentage point increase in Nightlight.
+It is reassuring that the estimated effects of enfranchisement relative to mean changes in electrification are similar across models using census and satellite data.